 Act 2: Twisted Land

 The rain beat against the window and the wind howled like the dead of winter.
 It was pitch black outside, and the night appeared harsh and unforgiving compared to the cozy, warm feeling of being inside.
-Tarvos smiled to himself at his success.
+Tarvos smiled at his success.
 He had been able to finally relax, with a warm place to stay and a stomach full of food.
 It was nice to be satisfied with life.

 "That storm really picked up.
 Glad as hell it's not me out there."
 Just thinking about it repulsed him.